glpi-project/plugins/README.md

 php misc/run_tasks.php
 ```

-will run all the normal tasks
+will run all the default tasks
  + updating all the plugins if possible
  + deleting expired access tokens
  + deleting lonely refresh tokens